sahbic/ai-music-generation/README.md

 Briot, Jean-Pierre, Gaëtan Hadjeres, and François Pachet.
 2017.
 “Deep Learning Techniques for Music Generation - A Survey.”
 CoRR abs/1709.01620. http://arxiv.org/abs/1709.01620.

 Implementation by [napulen/MiniBach](https://github.com/napulen/MiniBach)

+## 2. Autoencoder

+This is an implementation of an Autoencoder for sound generation from the [Sound of AI](https://www.youtube.com/watch?v=SF1uAtU5-BU&list=PL-wATfeyAMNpEyENTc-tVH5tfLGKtSWPp&index=5) channel

 ## Troubleshooting